varun2116/MyLearnings/Javascript/DesignPatterns/README.md

 # Design Patterns

+In software engineering, a **design pattern** is a general repeatable solution to a commonly occurring problem in software design.
+A design pattern isn't a finished design that can be transformed directly into code.
+It is a description or template for how to solve a problem that can be used in many different situations.

+> **"One of the most important aspects of writing maintainable code is being able to notice the recurring themes in that code and optimize them.
+This is an area where knowledge of design patterns can prove invaluable."** - Addy Osmani

 ## What Is a Pattern?

 A **pattern** is a reusable solution that can be applied to commonly occurring problems in software design—in our case, in writing JavaScript web applications.
 Another way of looking at patterns is as templates for how we solve problems—ones that can be used in quite a few different situations.